Serotonin syndrome: Pathophysiology

 Serotonin is a neurotransmitter involved in multiple complex biological processes including aggression, pain, sleep, appetite, anxiety, depression, migraine, and vomiting.
-In humans the effects of excess serotonin were first noted in 1960 in patients receiving a MAOI and tryptophan.
+In humans the effects of excess serotonin were first noted in 1960 in patients receiving an MAOI and tryptophan.
 The syndrome is caused by increased serotonin in the CNS.
-It was originally suspected that agonism of 5-HT1A receptors in central grey nuclei and the medulla was responsible for the development of the syndrome.
-Further study has determined that overstimulation of primarily the 5-HT2A receptors appears to contribute substantially to the condition.
-The 5-HT1A receptor may still contribute through a pharmacodynamic interaction in which increased synaptic concentrations of a serotonin agonist saturate all receptor subtypes.
-Additionally, noradrenergic CNS hyperactivity may play a role as CNS norepinephrine concentrations are increased in SS and levels appear to correlate with the clinical outcome.
+It was originally suspected that agonism of serotonin 5-HT1A receptors in central grey nuclei and the medulla oblongata was responsible for the development of the syndrome.
+Further study has determined that overstimulation of primarily the serotonin 5-HT2A receptors appears to contribute substantially to the condition, while the serotonin 5-HT1A receptor seems to play little role.
+However, the serotonin 5-HT1A receptor may still contribute through a pharmacodynamic interaction in which increased synaptic concentrations of a serotonin agonist saturate all receptor subtypes.
+Additionally, noradrenergic CNS hyperactivity may play a role as CNS norepinephrine concentrations are increased in serotonin syndrome and levels appear to correlate with the clinical outcome.
 Other neurotransmitters may also play a role; NMDA receptor antagonists and γ-aminobutyric acid have been suggested as affecting the development of the syndrome.
 Serotonin toxicity is more pronounced following supra-therapeutic doses and overdoses, and they merge in a continuum with the toxic effects of overdose.

 Spectrum concept

 A postulated "spectrum concept" of serotonin toxicity emphasises the role that progressively increasing serotonin levels play in mediating the clinical picture as side effects merge into toxicity.
-The dose-effect relationship is the effects of progressive elevation of serotonin, either by raising the dose of one drug, or combining it with another serotonergic drug which may produce large elevations in serotonin levels.
+The dose-response relationship is the effect of progressive elevation of serotonin, either by raising the dose of one drug, or combining it with another serotonergic drug which may produce large elevations in serotonin levels.
 Some experts prefer the terms serotonin toxicity or serotonin toxidrome, to more accurately reflect that it is a form of poisoning.

 Diagnosis

-There is no specific test for SS.
+There is no specific test for serotonin syndrome.
 Diagnosis is by symptom observation and investigation of the person's history.
 Several criteria have been proposed.
 The first evaluated criteria were introduced in 1991 by Harvey Sternbach.
 Researchers later developed the Hunter Toxicity Criteria Decision Rules, which have better sensitivity and specificity, 84% and 97%, respectively, when compared with the gold standard of diagnosis by a medical toxicologist.
 As of 2007, Sternbach's criteria were still the most commonly used.